 We figured out the system requirements, now let’s move on to considering problems with brakes and lags in the bunker.

 Brakes, lags, ping – description

-Braking (in a computer game) is when the number of frames per second (FPS) in a game decreases and its objects (characters, objects, etc.) begin to move jerkily.
+Braking (in a computer game) is when the number of frames per second (FPS) in a game decreases, and its objects (characters, items, etc.) begin to move jerkily.
 This can be caused by a lack of computer power, either in the software part of the operating system, drivers, or the game itself.
-In a game without brakes, objects should move smoothly.
+In a match without brakes, objects should move smoothly.

-Lags are when objects playing on the Internet react to your actions with a certain time delay.
-They can be caused by a lack of computer power, either in the software part of the operating system, drivers or the game itself, as well as an unstable Internet connection, your provider, low connection speed and high ping.
+Lags are when objects playing on the Internet react to your actions with a specific time delay.
+They can be caused by a lack of computer power, either in the software part of the operating system, drivers, or the game itself, as well as an unstable Internet connection, your provider, low connection speed, and high ping.

 Ping – response time from the server.
 Measured in milliseconds (ms).
 The lower the ping and the higher the connection speed, the faster the game will respond to your actions.